jonnonz1/nz-statute-book/acts/public/2007/immigration-advisers-licensing-act-2007.md

 (2) The Registrar is responsible to the chief executive for carrying out the functions of the Authority.

 ### 36 Registrar to develop competency standards
-(1) The Registrar must develop and maintain competency standards to be met by licensed immigration advisers.
+(1) The Registrar must develop, make, and maintain competency standards to be met by licensed immigration advisers.
 (2) The competency standards must set out rules and criteria relating to— (a) relevant qualifications:
   (b) practical experience and knowledge: